 In this area, experience counts.
 Find out how long the contractor has been in business, and, while you’re at it, there should be a business card with a permanent address.

 Other questions include if they have previously done a job your size.
-Perhaps he/she has done a bunch of small jobs, but yours would be the biggest one ever.
+Perhaps the contractor has done a bunch of small jobs, but yours would be the biggest one ever.
 It may be too large based on his capabilities and resources.
 At the very least, this should prompt further questions.

 There are also more in-depth questions you should ask.
-You want to know how many projects he/she has going on at the same time; along with finding out more about the subcontractors he/she uses, including the length of the working relationship.
+You want to know how many projects they have going on at the same time; along with finding out more about the subcontractors he/she uses, including the length of the working relationship.

 Lastly, you should ask and receive a list of references.
 Ideally, these are recent, and the work is similar to the job you are contemplating.
 Even ask if you can see a current work site.